 \section{Introduction}

-Recent surveys of high-$z$ quasars have revealed that supermassive black holes (SMBHs) with mass of $\simeq 10^{9}\ \msun$ already exist at the redshift $z \gtrsim 7$ \citep[e.g.,][]{wan21}.
+Recent surveys of high-$z$ quasars have revealed that supermassive black holes (SMBHs) with mass of $\simeq 10^{9}\ \msun$ already exist at redshift $z \gtrsim 7$ \citep[e.g.,][]{wan21}.
 These sources require massive BH seeds and/or super-Eddington accretion ($\lambdaedd \equiv \lbol / \ledd \geq 1$) to SMBHs \citep[e.g.,][]{ina20}, where $\lbol$ is AGN bolometric luminosity and $\ledd$ is Eddington luminosity ($\ledd \simeq 1.26 \times 10^{38} (\mbh/\msun)$~erg~s$^{-1}$).
-Thus, super-Eddington accreting sources are important targets for excavating the detailed BH growth, leading the intensive theoretical and observational studies~\citep{ina20,gre20}.
+Thus, super-Eddington accreting sources are important targets for excavating detailed BH growth, leading to intensive theoretical and observational studies~\citep{ina20,gre20}.

 However, the currently known super-Eddington sample might be only the tip of the iceberg since the super-Eddington phase is expected to last a short timescale of the order of 1-10~Myr based on radiative hydrodynamic simulations \citep[e.g.,][]{ina22} and semi-analytic model~\citep[e.g.,][]{shi20}.
-In addition, they are most of the time highly obscured by surrounding gas \citep[e.g.,][]{hop08}.
+In addition, most of the time they are highly obscured by the surrounding gas~\citep[e.g.,][]{hop08}.

-A major merger of two gas-rich galaxies is an efficient path to trigger rapid mass accretion onto SMBHs \citep[e.g.,][]{hop06}, although they are expected to be heavily obscured by surrounding dust, which would produce the extremely red color between the optical and infrared (IR) bands, and sometimes they are called dust-obscured galaxies \citep[DOGs: e.g.,][]{dey08}.
-Our team recently found IR-bright DOGs whose optical to IR color is extremely red with $(i - [22]) >$ 7, where $i$ and $[22]$ are HSC $i$-band and {\it WISE}~22~$\mu \mathrm{m}$ AB magnitudes \citep{tob15,tob17_clustering,nob19} by using Subaru/Hyper Suprime-Cam (HSC:~\citealt{miy18})-Subaru Strategic Program (SSP) wide-field and deep imaging data~\citep{aih18a} and archival IR data (ALLWISE).
+A major merger of two gas-rich galaxies is an efficient path to trigger rapid mass accretion onto SMBHs \citep[e.g.,][]{hop06}.
+They are expected to be heavily obscured by surrounding dust, which would produce extremely red color between the optical and infrared (IR) bands, and sometimes they are called dust-obscured galaxies \citep[DOGs: e.g.,][]{dey08}.
+Our team recently found IR-bright DOGs whose optical to IR color are extremely red with $(i - [22]) >$ 7, where $i$ and $[22]$ are HSC $i$-band and {\it WISE}~22~$\mu \mathrm{m}$ AB magnitudes \citep{tob15,tob17_clustering,nob19,nob25,yos25} by using Subaru/Hyper Suprime-Cam (HSC:~\citealt{miy18})-Subaru Strategic Program (SSP) wide-field and deep imaging data~\citep{aih18a} and archival IR data (ALLWISE).